-Miami Catholic Schools To Require Staff and Students to Wear Masks Again
+Miami Catholic Schools to Require Staff and Students to Wear Masks Again

-The Archdiocese of Miami will again require students and staff to temporarily mask up indoors once classes begin on Monday, January 3.
+The Archdiocese of Miami will again require students and staff to temporarily mask up indoors once classes begin Monday, Jan.
+3.

 The rule will require masks for employees and students over the age of two, regardless of vaccination status or parental request to waive the requirement.